WrestleTurkeys/VoiceOfTheMarks_vs_IWC/READ_ME-Harassment.md

 > ways, maybe 🤷‍♂️
 >
 > Doing nothing can't be an option, this could easily happen to
 > you or a loved one.
-Make sure ppl know what they does, how
+Make sure ppl know what they do, how
 > they do it, and how to protect themselves from them.

 ## [ PROOF - DMS INTIALLY SENT FROM @VoiceOfTheMarks ]